Making a Tier 4 Visa Application Inside the UK

 In both these instances it is vital that you contact an International Student Adviser for advice as soon as possible.
 An adviser will be able to run through your options.
 Please see the 'Problems with your visa application' section to the left for more detailed information.

 - Switching institutions

-If you applied for your current Tier 4 student visa on or after 5 October 2009, this visa will be tied to your previous Tier 4 sponsor.
-Before we can enrol you at Sussex, we will need to see proof that you have made an application to the Home Office using a University of Sussex CAS.
-You will need to bring your postage receipt or a letter from the Home Office to registration to show you have made this application.
-Please see the Registration Issues section to the left for more information on this.
+If you applied for your current Tier 4 student visa on or after 5 October 2009, this visa will be tied to your previous Tier 4 sponsor, and we will not be able to register you at Sussex on this visa.
+Before we can enrol you at Sussex, we will need to see proof that you have made an application to UKVI using a University of Sussex CAS.
+Full details of what evidence we need to see can be found on our registration pages.

 Your partner and children may be able to apply to extend their stay with you as dependants.
 For further information refer to our Advice for Families section on the left.
-You can also find more information on the family section of the Home Office website.
+You can also find more information on the Home Office website here.